mlimberg/BYOBackend/api-documentation/endpoints/senators/post api_v1_senators.md

 ## Body

-requires an object with all of the necessary key-value pairs.
+* Requires an object with all of the necessary key-value pairs.
 Example:

 ```
   body: {